-The objectives of a taskforce are:
+The objectives of a taskforce are to:

-- 2.1 To provide APESB with expert and authoritative advice on the development and review of professional and ethical pronouncements in a specific area of expertise. - 2.2 To oversee the development and review of professional and ethical pronouncements in a specific area of expertise in accordance with the due process and working procedures. - 2.3 To establish links with key stakeholders in order to incorporate the latest developments in the specific area of expertise. - 2.4 To advise APESB on any practical implementation issues to be considered during the development of the pronouncement.
+- 2.1 Provide APESB with expert and authoritative advice on the development and review of professional and ethical pronouncements in a specific area of expertise. - 2.2 Oversee the development and review of professional and ethical pronouncements in a specific area of expertise in accordance with the due process and working procedures. - 2.3 Establish links with key stakeholders in order to incorporate the latest developments in the specific area of expertise. - 2.4 Advise APESB on any practical implementation issues to be considered during the development of the pronouncement.